storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 configure(loadStories, module);
 ```

-Here we use Webpack's [require.context](https://webpack.js.org/guides/dependency-management/#require-context) to load modules dynamically.
-Have a look at the relevant Webpack [docs](https://webpack.js.org/guides/dependency-management/#require-context) to learn more about how to use require.context.
+Storybook uses Webpack's [require.context](https://webpack.js.org/guides/dependency-management/#require-context) to load modules dynamically.
+Take a look at the relevant Webpack [docs](https://webpack.js.org/guides/dependency-management/#require-context) to learn more about how to use `require.context`.

 The **React Native** packager resolves all the imports at build-time, so it's not possible to load modules dynamically.
-If you don't want to import all your stories manually you can use [react-native-storybook-loader](https://github.com/elderfo/react-native-storybook-loader) to automatically create the import statements for all of your stories.
+There is a third party loader  [react-native-storybook-loader](https://github.com/elderfo/react-native-storybook-loader) to automatically generate the import statements for all stories.

 ## Using Decorators

-A decorator is a way to wrap a story with a common set of component(s).
-Let's say you want to center all your stories.
-Here is how we can do this with a decorator:
+A decorator is a way to wrap a story with a common set of components.
+Here is an example on centering all components:

 ```js
 import React from 'react';